valmir95/XtreamToVlc/README.md

 npm install
 node main.js
 ```
-If no config file is present, you will be asked for your credentials, host and VLC path.
-This will generate a config file which is going to be used in the future.
+Upon launching the script for the first time you will be prompted for the Xtream credentials to pull data from.
+This entails the username, password and host.
+This generates a config file (xtvConfig.json) which can be edited at any point if needed.
+A shortcut to the script will also be generated for convenience, as you can simply launch it by double-clicking, no matter the location of the .bat/.sh file.